Special Education Needs

 Hartpury C of E Primary School values the contribution that every child can make and welcomes the diversity of culture, religion and intellectual style.
 The school seeks to raise the achievement, remove barriers to learning and increase physical and curricular access for all.
 All children with SEN/SEND are valued, respected and equal members of the school.

 As such, provision for pupils with SEN/SEND is a matter for the school as a whole.
 All teachers are teachers of pupils with SEN/SEND.
-The governing body, Headteacher, Senco and all other members of staff have important responsibilities.
+The trust board, Headteacher, Senco and all other members of staff have important responsibilities.

 Our special educational needs co-ordinator (SENCO) is Mrs A Philcox.
 She can be contacted through the school office or by emailing firstname.lastname@example.org.

 - To ensure that the culture, practice, management and deployment of resources are designed to meet the needs of all pupils with SEN/SEND.